julien-deramond/julien-deramond/README.md

 ### 👋 Hi there!
 I'm Julien Déramond

-Currently working at 🟧 [Orange](https://github.com/Orange-OpenSource/) in Paris, France 🇫🇷 as a Web developer.
+Currently working at 🟠 [Orange](https://github.com/Orange-OpenSource/) in Paris, France 🇫🇷 as a Web developer of several OSS Orange projects and Tech Lead of [Orange Design System](https://system.design.orange.com).
 Before that, I've done some embedded development in Qt/QML and also Web Services in C/C++.

 - ✨ I'm trying to find ways for the developers and designers to better collaborate